aharpervc/docs.anychart.com/Common_Settings/Interactivity/DrillDown_Charts.md

 ## Overview

-Creating a chart with drilldown in AnyChart is very easy and can be done in using so-called event listeners and amazingly flexible API and data model.
-The very minimum you need is to create a chart, feed it proper data and then tell chart what to do when the point is clicked.
+Creating a chart with drilldown in AnyChart is very easy and can be done in using so-called [event listeners](Event_Listeners) and amazingly {api:anychart}flexible API{api} and [data model](Working_with_Data/Overview).
+The very minimum you need is to create a ышь chart, feed it proper data and then tell chart what to do when the point is clicked.

 ## Step by Step Guide

-Сначала показать  самый крутой пример,  а потом перейти к пошаговому приходу к нему
+Here is a sample we will be creating in this step by step tutorial, if you have some experience with AnyChart you can simply launch it and dig into the comments in the code:

 {sample}CS\_Drilldown\_Chart\_03{sample}

+For those who never worked with AnyChart and those who want to dig deeper, let's go through the creation of drill-down chart step by step.

 ### Prepare Data

+The first thing we need to have for a chart with drill-down is the data.
+There a lot of ways to organize and use it we will use one of the simpliest one for this basic sample.

-Drilldown data can be organized like this, each row has x and value and a field where the drill-down data set set is stored.
+The data for the drilldown chart can be organized in a tree-linke structre, each row has `x` and `value`, and a field where the drill-down data set set is stored which can have any name, in our sample it is `drillDown`:

 ```
 var data = [